Jericho Brown's prize-winning poetry speaks with power and urgency about racism and violence

 Soon after George Floyd, an unarmed Black man, was killed by a police officer in Minneapolis, Minnesota, on May 25, 2020, Jericho Brown's poem Bullet Points started being widely shared on social media.

-The poem, from Brown's new collection, The Tradition, invokes the deaths of African Americans while in police custody in recent years, underlining a history of violence perpetrated by law enforcement.
+The poem, from Brown's 2019 collection, The Tradition, invokes the deaths of African Americans while in police custody in recent years, underlining a history of violence perpetrated by law enforcement.

 In The Tradition, Brown tackles a range of difficult subjects with imagination and tenderness — from sexual identity to mass shootings to the vulnerability of the body.
 Praised for its combination of delicacy and urgency, the book was awarded the 2020 Pulitzer Prize for poetry and was a finalist for the National Book Award and the National Book Critics Circle Award.